learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 your GitHub repository.

-1) After pushing your code up following the previous steps, go to your repository and copy the URL link.
+1) After pushing your code up following the previous steps, go to your repository and copy the URL link in the browser's URL bar.

 2) In Canvas, navigate to the assignment you've been working on.
 In the upper right corner of the assignment, you should see a **Submit Assignment**